malgreen/per/README.md

 ## TODO

-- use auto when initializing more
+- refactor: use auto more
+- find out if we need to use namespaces throughout the codebase